-To recharge a window air conditioner, first turn off the power to the unit by unplugging it or switching off the circuit breaker.
-Then remove the front panel of the AC unit and locate the low-pressure service port.
-Attach a refrigerant charging hose from an R134a recharge kit to this port.
+Recharging a window air conditioner is a detailed process that involves turning off the power, attaching the refrigerant, and ensuring proper operation.
+First, ensure safety by turning off the power to the unit, either by unplugging it or switching off the circuit breaker.
+Next, remove the AC’s front panel to locate the low-pressure service port, which is where you will connect the refrigerant charging hose from your R134a recharge kit.

 Is It Possible to Recharge a Window Air Conditioner?